erikdmitchell/custom-fields-to-metaboxes/readme.txt

 == Description ==

-AllowS you to match the custom fields of a post type to meta box fields.
+Allows you to match the custom fields of a post type to meta box fields.
 It will allow you to match the fields and then will automatically convert them.

 == Installation ==